Heart Arrhythmia Treatments

 - Shortness of breath

 An arrhythmia diagnosis can cause anxiety.
-We understand, and we treat hundreds of people each year for irregular heartbeats, offering:
+We understand, and we treat hundreds of people each year for irregular heartbeats.
+At Memorial, we offer:

-- Expert diagnosis: We diagnose arrhythmias using both noninvasive monitoring tests and minimally invasive tests that aim to record your heart’s electrical activity.
-We work with specialists in cardiac imaging and cardiac catheterization to determine the appropriate test for each patient.
+- Expert diagnosis: We diagnose arrhythmias using both noninvasive monitoring tests and minimally invasive tests that analyze your heart’s electrical activity.
+Before ordering a test, our heart rhythm specialists collaborate with the cardiac imaging and cardiac catheterization teams to determine the appropriate test for each patient.

-- Sophisticated electrophysiology suites: We have three suites dedicated to electrophysiology procedures.
-(Electrophysiology is the branch of cardiology that focuses on the heart’s electrical activity.)
-We’ve invested in the latest tools to treat patients with arrhythmias.
+- Sophisticated electrophysiology suites: Electrophysiology is the branch of cardiology that focuses on the heart’s electrical activity.
+We have three suites dedicated to electrophysiology procedures equipped with the latest tools to treat patients with arrhythmias.
 For example, using 3-D mapping technology, we can pinpoint an arrhythmia’s location.

 - Implantable devices: For life-threatening arrhythmias that can’t be treated with medicine or ablation, we may implant a pacemaker to correct a slow heartbeat, or an implantable cardioverter defibrillator (ICD) to correct a fast or irregular heartbeat.